 Each abstract should concisely describe the problem being addressed (Introduction), how the study was performed (Materials and Methods), the results or findings (Results), and what the authors conclude from the results (Conclusions and Discussion).
 Table or Figure title should appear above the table or figure.
 Each Table and Figure should be embedded and cited in the Results text, and numbered consecutively.
 The author(s) may make Acknowledgements if any.
 References must be listed alphabetically according to lead authors' last name and numbered consecutively.
 List the first author and add "et al." when there are 2 or more authors.
 Then list the year of paper published, abbreviated journal name without the title of paper but with volume and page numbers. (e.g.,1.
 Hurd RA: 1999, Am J Vet Res 45:1449.
 2. Park RA et al.: 2005, Vet Pathol 39: 721.)

 Submit your abstract via email to firstname.lastname@example.org.
-All submissions are due July 19, 2013 and are subsequently reviewed by an academic committee.
-Authors are notified if their abstract is accepted for poster presentation by August 16.
+All submissions are due July 11, 2014 and are subsequently reviewed by an academic committee.
+Authors are notified if their abstract is accepted for poster presentation by August 15.
 Acceptance of abstract does not include complimentary conference registration.
-All accepted abstracts will be printed as an addendum to the conference proceedings.

 Guidelines for Posters